CentroDL/godot/w07/d03/student/homework_lotr/README.md

 var thereAndBackAgain = function() {
   // remove Gollum and the Ring from the document
   // Move all the hobbits back to The Shire
+  // add the class of "collapse" to Mordor
 }
 ```